 Print-on-Demand Case Study: How I Built a $5,000/Month T-Shirt Business With Zero Inventory

 In early 2023, I found myself at a crossroads.
 Despite my psychology degree and stable job, I felt unfulfilled and constrained by the traditional career path.
-The entrepreneurial itch had been growing stronger, but like many aspiring business owners, I faced two significant barriers: limited startup capital and fear of inventory risk.
+The entrepreneurial itch had been growing stronger, but like many aspiring business owners, I faced two significant barriers: limited startup capital and the risk of inventory.

 That’s when I discovered the print-on-demand (POD) business model—a system that would allow me to create and sell custom t-shirts without holding any inventory.
 Eighteen months later, my POD t-shirt business generates over $5,000 in monthly profit with virtually no overhead costs beyond my time and marketing expenses.

-In this comprehensive case study, I’ll walk you through my entire journey—from initial concept to $5,000 monthly income—and provide you with the exact framework I used to build a sustainable, scalable business with zero inventory risk.
+In this comprehensive case study, I’ll walk you through my entire journey—from initial concept to $5,000 in monthly income—and provide the exact framework I used to build a sustainable, scalable business with zero inventory risk.

 Before diving into my specific strategy, let’s address the viability of print-on-demand in today’s market.
 According to recent data from StartStory, the global POD market has reached $45.7 billion, with successful businesses achieving gross margins of up to 90%.